EnTT 3.15.0

 The delegate class is meant to be used primarily with template arguments.
 However, as a consequence of its design, it also offers minimal support for runtime arguments.

-• Curried functions aren't accepted.
+• Curried functions are not accepted.

 Moreover, for a given function type Ret(Args...), the signature of the functions connected at runtime must necessarily be Ret(const void *, Args...).